 FAQs – Employer of Record (EOR) South Korea

-An Employer of Record (EOR) ensures compliance with South Korean labor laws by managing payroll, employment contracts, statutory benefits, tax deductions, and social insurance contributions in line with the Labor Standards Act and other local regulations.
+An Employer of Record South Korea ensures compliance by managing employment contracts, payroll, statutory benefits, tax withholdings, and social insurance in line with the Korean Labor Standards Act and related regulations.
+An EOR South Korea stays updated on regulatory changes to reduce legal risks for employers.

-An EOR helps navigate core labor regulations such as the Labor Standards Act, Minimum Wage Act, Employment Insurance Act, National Pension Act, and Equal Employment Opportunity and Work-Family Balance Assistance Act.
+A South Korea Employer of Record helps businesses comply with laws such as the Labor Standards Act, Minimum Wage Act, Employment Insurance Act, National Pension Act, and Equal Employment Opportunity Act, ensuring lawful hiring and workforce management.

 Not to be considered as tax, legal, financial or HR advice.
 Regulations change over time so please consult a lawyer, accountant or Labour Law expert for specific guidance.